Catherine Kamau: Career

-She is also a content creator and a YouTuber.
-On her YouTube channel, she speaks on fashion, style, acting, lifestyle and motherhood.
+She is also a digital content creator.
+On her YouTube channel, she speaks on fashion, lifestyle, acting and motherhood.
 She is passionate on the issue of teenage pregnancies.
-Having been a teen mother, and has a dubbed phrase 'Queens must wait', in which she encourages young girls to wait first before deciding to be mothers.
+Having become a mother as a teenager, she has spoken publicly about teenage pregnancy and encourages young women to delay motherhood through her "Queens must wait" campaign.

+Kamau has served as a brand ambassador for Harpic Kenya and Nice and Lovely Petroleum Jelly.

-In May 2024, She visited the USA as part of President Ruto's entourage for the state visit.
-Her invitation, as a representative of the Kenyan Creative industry, came from the Former US ambassador to Kenya, Meg Whitman.
+In May 2024, she visited the United States as part of President William Ruto's entourage during the state visit.
+Her invitation, as a representative of the Kenyan creative industry, came from the former United States ambassador to Kenya, Meg Whitman.

-During the Jamhuri Day celebrations in Kenya in December 2024, she got awarded with an Order of The Grand Warrior (O.G.W) Presidential Award in recognition of her role in the Film industry.
+During Kenya's Jamhuri Day celebrations in December 2024, Kamau was awarded the Order of The Grand Warrior (OGW) Presidential Award in recognition of her contributions to the film industry.

 Personal life

-Kamau has been married to Philip Karanja (alias Director Phil), a film director and former Tahidi High actor from November 17, 2017, to September 2023 when they officially announced their separation and divorce plans.
-Their honeymoon was celebrated in Seychelles.
+Kamau was married to film director and former Tahidi High actor Philip Karanja from 17 November 2017 until they announced their divorce on 19 September 2023.

-While in Kampala International University in Uganda, at the age of 19, she gave birth to her first son, Leon Karanja, in 2006 who Philip adopted.
+While in Kampala International University in Uganda, she gave birth to her first son, Leon, in 2006 at the age of 19.
+He was later adopted by Karanja.
 In December 2019, the couple had their first child together, Karla Njeri.

-Catherine and Philip Karanja announced their divorce on September 19 through a joint statement posted on their respective Instagram accounts.